EPIC US ROAD TRIP DAYS 7-10NORTHERN ROCKIES - WYOMING, MONTANA, IDAHO & NORTHERN UTAH

 Salt Lake City

 Salt Lake City is located in the northeast corner of the Salt Lake Valley surrounded by the Great Salt Lake and the steep Wasatch and Oquirrh mountain ranges.
 The city that stands here today was founded in July 1847 when Brigham Young famously led Mormon pioneers into the valley declaring “This is the right place, drive on.”
 At the time the region was part of Mexico – it wasn’t until February of 1848 that it became US land.
 The early pioneers extensively irrigated and cultivated the arid valley floor, the ancient lakebed of Lake Bonneville, an extension of the nearby Great Salt Lake which existed at the end of the last Ice Age.
 The city prospered and became the capital of the Utah Territory in 1858 and then the state capital of the new state of Utah in 1896, but only after the Mormons, who had petitioned for statehood since just after the city’s formation, agreed to give up their polygamist ways.
 Today SLC has a population of just under 200,000 making it the most populous municipality in Utah.
-Very much a gateway city for travellers en route to Utah’s ski resorts, Utah’s renowned red rock country to the south, or to the wonders of Yellowstone & Grand Teton national parks to the north, the vibrant city itself, thrust into the international limelight by hosting the 2002 Winter Olympics, is becoming more of an attraction in its own right, a place that hasn’t yet been “discovered” by the masses.
+Very much a gateway city for travellers en route to the world-class ski resorts in the surrounding hills, the renowned red rock country to the south, or to the wonders of Yellowstone & Grand Teton national parks to the north, the vibrant city itself, thrust into the international limelight by hosting the 2002 Winter Olympics, is becoming more of an attraction in its own right and a place that hasn’t yet been “discovered” by the masses.

 Like most state Capitol buildings not in Washington D.C., the Utah State Capitol is fully open to the public with tours running at regular intervals.
 No tours were scheduled when we were taking a look around (it was late in the evening) but we had unrestricted access to the building’s stunning interior, no doubt looking all the more dapper for the mid-2000s restoration.

 Salt Lake City today was easy.
-Finding accommodation in the central North Temple Inn, a few blocks from the city’s famed Temple Square, the spiritual heart of Utah; utilising the TRAX, SLC’s awesome light rail system, into central downtown, where the service can be used for free; and finding somewhere to eat (& drink).
+Finding accommodation in the central North Temple Inn, a few blocks from the city’s famed Temple Square, the spiritual heart of Utah; utilising the TRAX, SLC’s awesome light rail system, into central downtown where the service can be used for free; and finding somewhere to eat (& drink).
 It was all very easy.
 All very straightforward.
 The only problem, which wasn’t really a problem at all, was the keeping abreast of the state’s alcohol laws.

 THE UPPER MIDWEST || Wisconsin & Minnesota